 Mrs. Orton was the assistant director for the Bryan High School ShyAnnes before returning to Austin to get married.
 She taught Pilates full time at various studios around town for a year before coming to work at Anderson.

-Mrs. Orton is looking forward to her fifth year at Anderson and will be teaching Dance I, Dance III/IV, Athletes Dance, and is the director for the Trojan Belles.
+Mrs. Orton is looking forward to her sixth year at Anderson and will be teaching Dance I, Dance III/IV, Athletes Dance, and is the director for the Trojan Belles.

 Lauren Mraz Assistant Director